seandstewart/bardly/pending/tragedies/hamlet/uncut.md

 **LORD POLONIUS**
 Indeed, that is out o' the air.

-*Aside*
+*\[Aside]*
 How pregnant sometimes his replies are! a happiness
 that often madness hits on, which reason and sanity
 could not so prosperously be delivered of.
 I will
 leave him, and suddenly contrive the means of
-meeting between him and my daughter.--My honourable
+meeting between him and my daughter.--

-lord, I will most humbly take my leave of you.
+My honourable lord, I will most humbly take my leave of you.

 **HAMLET**
 You cannot, sir, take from me any thing that I will